gaurangkhochare/jdbc-example/README.md

 - Delete a student by roll number
 - Clear the form and close the application

 The **Update** button is present in the interface but is not implemented yet.
+I *might* implement it someday.

 ## Requirements